a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 near Auburn, California.

-The refrigerater car ice comparment was clean and cozy, and protected us from the elements.
+The refrigerater car ice bunker was clean and cozy, and protected us from the elements.
 Whenever possible we sought out empties to ride on the westbound trips.

 Brewing some hobo coffee; boiling grounds in an old tin can on the Western Pacific in Portola.
 We sure could have used this brew in the freezing snow sheds on Donner Pass.